Comparison of chiral limit studies in curvature mass versus on-shell renormalized quark-meson model using ChPT

-~Very close to the chiral limit when $\beta=0.00725$,~one gets huge first order gap in the QMVT and RQM model order parameters.~Note that for the smaller $\beta<\beta_{cep}$,~the difference in the QMVT and RQM model $T_{c}^{\chi}$ decreases from about 24 MeV for the $\beta=1.0 \text{ and }0.5$ to 16.35 MeV for $\beta=0.15$ and 13.35 MeV for $\beta=0.00725$.~In the exact chiral limit $f_{\pi}=f_{K}$,~the $m_{\eta}=0$ and the heavy $m_{\eta^{\prime}} \equiv 825$ MeV signifies the $U_A(1)$ anomaly for both the QMVT model and RQM model.~The spontaneous chiral symmetry breaking ( SCSB) for the $m_{\sigma}=400-800$ MeV,~does not get lost in the QMVT and RQM model when the infrared regularized U(3) ChPT scaling \cite{Herpay:05} of the $m_{\pi},m_{K},M_{\eta}^2$ is used for the $(m_{\pi},m_{K} \rightarrow 0)$ chiral limit study.~We point out that the $\sigma$ meson vacuum curvature mass stays the same as $m_{\sigma}=530$ MeV when the fraction $\beta$ is reduced in the QMVT model,~whereas in the RQM model,~the $\sigma$ curvature mass $m_{\sigma,c}$ ~is lowest at the physical point and it increases successively when one moves towards the chiral limit by reducing $\beta$.~In complete contrast of the above two scenarios,~the $\sigma$ mass in the e-MFA:QM model FRG study,~registers a significant successive decrease towards the chiral limit from its physical point value of $m_{\sigma}=530$ MeV.~The QMVT and RQM model $m_{\sigma}$ becomes zero in its temperature variation at the $\beta_{cep}$ of the corresponding model.
+~Very close to the chiral limit when $\beta=0.00725$,~one gets huge first order gap in the QMVT and RQM model order parameters.~Note that for the smaller $\beta<\beta_{cep}$,~the difference in the QMVT and RQM model $T_{c}^{\chi}$ decreases from about 24 MeV for the $\beta=1.0 \text{ and }0.5$ to 16.35 MeV for $\beta=0.15$ and 13.35 MeV for $\beta=0.00725$.~In the exact chiral limit $f_{\pi}=f_{K}$,~the $m_{\eta}=0$ and the heavy $m_{\eta^{\prime}} \equiv 825$ MeV signifies the $U_A(1)$ anomaly for both the QMVT model and RQM model.~The spontaneous chiral symmetry breaking ( SCSB) for the $m_{\sigma}=400-800$ MeV,~does not get lost in the QMVT and RQM model when the infrared regularized U(3) ChPT scaling \cite{Herpay:05} of the $m_{\pi},m_{K},M_{\eta}^2$ is used for the $(m_{\pi},m_{K} \rightarrow 0)$ chiral limit study.~We point out that the $\sigma$ meson vacuum curvature mass stays the same as $m_{\sigma}=530$ MeV when the fraction $\beta$ is reduced in the QMVT model,~whereas in the RQM model,~the $\sigma$ curvature mass $m_{\sigma,c}$ ~is lowest at the physical point and it increases successively when one moves towards the chiral limit by reducing $\beta$.~In complete contrast of the above two scenarios,~the $\sigma$ mass in the e-MFA:QM model FRG study,~registers a significant successive decrease towards the chiral limit from its physical point value of $m_{\sigma}=530$ MeV.